rhubarbandrubberplants/rhubarbandrubberplants.github.io/_posts/2019-07-25-tartsrecipe.md

 Here's the recipe:

-Ingredients for the tarts:..
+Ingredients for the tarts:
-...250g packet of puff pastry..
+   250g packet of puff pastry
-...jar of red peppers..
+   jar of red peppers
-...jar of pesto..
+   jar of pesto
-...fresh cherry tomatoes..
+   fresh cherry tomatoes
-...goat's cheese..
+   goat's cheese

-Ingredients for the bean salad:..
+Ingredients for the bean salad:
-...sliced red onion..
+   sliced red onion
-...tin of mixed beans..
+   tin of mixed beans
-...basil leaves..
+   basil leaves
-...red wine vinegar..
+   red wine vinegar
-...olive oil..
+   olive oil
-...lemon juice..
+   lemon juice
-...salt..
+   salt

 The main motivation for this meal was to use up an old frozen packet of puff pastry.
 Bit annoying that it came inside a plastic packet!
 I rolled out the pastry into a sheet and cut it into 4.
 Then I spread a spoon of pesto on each sheet, leaving a border.
 In a bowl, I added some jarred red peppers and cherry tomatoes and squished them together with a spoon.
 Then I placed this on top of the pesto pastry sheets.
 Finally, I topped them with slices of hard goat's cheese and baked them in the oven at 180C fan for around 20-30 mins.